-- Care is covered when a provider states in writing that care is needed. - Inpatient care is only covered when it's an alternative to hospitalization or a skilled nursing facility. - Lifetime maximum is the maximum amount that your insurance benefit will provide during your lifetime. - After the lifetime maximum for respite care is met, you pay 100% of costs out of pocket.
+- Care is covered when a provider states in writing that care is needed. - Inpatient care is only covered when it's an alternative to hospitalization or a skilled nursing facility.

-What is covered?
+2 Š Ś What is covered?
 What is the limit?
 What will I pay?
-In-network Out-of-network Home visits No limit within the 6-month lifetime maximum Deductible, then 20% coinsurance Not covered Respite care 240 hours within the 6-month lifetime maximum Deductible, then 20% coinsurance Not covered Inpatient facility care 10 days within the 6-month lifetime maximum Deductible, then 20% coinsurance Not covered
+In-network Out-of-network Home visits No limit within the 6-month lifetime maximum Deductible, then 30% coinsurance Not covered Respite care 240 hours within the 6-month lifetime maximum Deductible, then 30% coinsurance Not covered Inpatient facility care 10 days within the 6-month lifetime maximum Deductible, then 30% coinsurance Not covered

-What services are included?
+Benefit Overview What services are included?
 Nursing care provided by or under the supervision of a registered nurse.
 Medical social services provided by a medical social worker who is working under the direction of a physician; this may include counseling for the purpose of helping you and your caregivers to adjust to the approaching death.
 Services provided by a qualified provider associated with the hospice program.
 Short term inpatient care provided in a hospice inpatient unit or other designated hospice bed in a hospital or skilled nursing facility; this care may be for the purpose of occasional respite for your caregivers, or for pain control and symptom management.
 Home medical equipment, medical supplies and devices, including medications used primarily for the relief of pain and control of symptoms related to the terminal illness.
 Home health aide services for personal care, maintenance of a safe and healthy environment and general support to the goals of the plan of care.
 Rehabilitation therapies provided for purposes of symptom control or to enable you to maintain activities of daily living and basic functional skills.
 Continuous home care during a period of crisis in which you require skilled intervention to achieve palliation or management of acute medical symptoms.
 Palliative care for members facing serious, life-threatening conditions, including expanded access to home based care and care coordination.
 Participation in palliative care is usually approved for 12 months at a time and may be extended based on the member's specific condition.
 Whose services are covered?
 When provided by a hospice that is Medicare-certified or is licensed or certified by the state it operates in, the following are covered: A registered nurse.
 A licensed practical nurse.
 A licensed physical or occupational therapist.
 A certified respiratory therapist.
-A certified speech.
+A certified speech therapist.
 A home health aide directly supervised by one of the above listed providers.
 A licensed social worker.
 What is excluded?
 (Premera HMO pays 0%) Over-the-counter drugs, solutions, and nutritional supplements.
 Services provided to someone other than the ill or injured member.
 Services of family members or volunteers.
 Services, supplies or providers not in the written plan of care or not named as covered in this benefit.
 Non-medical services, such as spiritual, bereavement, legal or financial counseling.
 Normal living expenses, such as food, clothing, and household supplies; housekeeping services.